 Although the process for withdrawal was neither as formal nor as public as that affecting the School Department, former superior court judge Paul G. Garrity withdrew active jurisdiction over the BHA in late 1984.
 "I'm not 'sick and tired' or desperate to get rid of it, but all good things have to come to an end," he stated prior to his action.
 "I'm predisposed to withdraw because I think the other branches [of government] should be permitted to assume responsibility for the operations of the BHA and be held accountable."
-Contributing to his action was his own desire to go into private practice.
+His desire to go into private practice also contributed to his decision.